farazht/farazht/README.md

 I'm Faraz, a BSc student at the University of British Columbia.

+I mainly code in Python, but enjoy creating interactive experiences with HTML/CSS/JS.
 Below are some of my projects, to save you the trouble of going through my repositories:

 - [elegant**chaos**](https://farazht.github.io/chaos/) - Web Application (Desktop Only) - *JavaScript, HTML/CSS*
   - Web-based tool for visualizing chaotic mathematical systems.
 Complete with extensive customization options, import/export functionality, and thorough documentation.